 A. Help is available anytime you want it.
 If you do not want to make changes now, you can do it whenever you decide to.
 It is important to think carefully about the changes you want to make if you do want to make them.
 It is important for you to want to find out more information before you act and consult with a professional to decide.
 Television and internet sources can be poor sources of information and can use scare tactics and misinformation.

 Q. Why is everyone around me so freaked out about my problems?

 A. They are worried about you and afraid that you will be hurt or that your decisions now will have a negative impact later.
 Sometimes the ones who care about us are so worried that they get angry or make predictions that don’t feel real or right for the other person.
 It is important to listen to those who care about you or who want to protect you and it is important for them to listen to your side too!

 Q. Why do I feel judged or misunderstood?

-A. There is a lot of stigma (judgement) about people who are using alcohol or drugs in ways that others don’t like or who are gambling.
+A. There is a lot of stigma (judgement) about people who are substance-involved and/or have other behavioural concerns.
 Stigma makes people feel less than others.
 It is a kind of discrimination.
 You may feel that your drinking for example is ok and others are saying they do not agree.
 This can make you feel like they are judging you.
 They may see a different side of things than you do.
 Often there are a lot of arguments in families, friendship and relationships about alcohol or drug use or gambling.
 People get really “passionate” about their own viewpoints and when arguing it is hard to listen or be heard.
 It may be time to talk to a professional who will be objective and give you advice on what your decisions can be.

 Q. Can I be young and have a problem?

-A. Yes, the young can have very serious problems with gambling or with alcohol or drug use.
+A. Yes, the young can have very serious problems with substance use, gambling, or other behavioural concerns.
 It can be a really good time to get some advice so that problems do not get worse.
 It doesn’t mean you are addicted and sometimes those labels do not help so we do not use them at ADSTV.